 - 12. Pay attention to arrowheads and signs

 - 13. Check what you can and can’t bring to your destination

 - 14. Plan for leaving the airport after arrival

 - 15. Have fun!

 1. Prepare your travel documents

-The documents you should bring at the airport are: ID, passport, visa, itinerary, and other pandemic-related paperwork if necessary.
+The documents you should bring at the airport are: ID, passport and visa (if required), itinerary, and other pandemic-related paperwork if necessary.
 A travel wallet comes in handy for organizing and packing your documents in one place.